 The theory appears to have emerged from an April 2018 Q drop resurfacing a pre-Q era theory in which JFK Jr’s 1999 plane crash was orchestrated by the Clintons, supposedly to prevent him running for the New York Senate seat later won by Hillary Clinton.

 Daily News journalist Joel Siegel wrote four days after Kennedy’s death that two friends confirmed the “best-kept” secrets in politics, that he had been seeking the seat.

-“The idea became moot once First Lady Hillary Rodham Clinton signalled her interest in running, but the two friends said they expected the son of the slain President eventually would have jumped into politics as a candidate,” the story said.
+“The idea became moot once first lady Hillary Rodham Clinton signalled her interest in running, but the two friends said they expected the son of the slain president eventually would have jumped into politics as a candidate,” the story said.

-“The second friend called Kennedy’s interest ‘pretty serious,’ adding: ‘I think he was intrigued by the idea … Would he have decided in the end to go for it?
+“The second friend called Kennedy’s interest ‘pretty serious,’ adding: ‘I think he was intrigued by the idea… Would he have decided in the end to go for it?
 I don’t know.
 But he was clearly thinking about it.
 He talked to a few people about it.
 Then the Hillary thing ended it pretty quickly.”

-The summer of that year, a new poster going simply by “R”, later dubbed Ranon, connected the existing conspiracy that Kennedy faked his death by saying he did it to become Q so that he could help his friend, Donald Trump, become president.
+The summer of that year, a new poster going simply by “R”, later dubbed Ranon, connected the existing conspiracy that Kennedy faked his death by saying he did it to become Q so that he could help his friend, Mr Trump, become president.

-The supposed evidence: Mr Trump met Russian President Vladimir Putin in Helsinki on 16 July, the 19th anniversary of Kennedy’s fatal plane crash.
+The supposed evidence: Mr Trump met Russian president Vladimir Putin in Helsinki on 16 July, the 19th anniversary of Kennedy’s fatal plane crash.